5JXZY/AI-Writing-Helper/README.md

 ---

-## Why NovelForge
+## Why AI Writing Helper

 Most novel-writing tools either lock you into a vendor's prompt template, or hide the actual bytes that go to the LLM.
-NovelForge does the opposite — every prompt-set entry is a **draggable, ordered message**, and the panel order **literally equals** the order delivered to the API.
+AI Writing Helper does the opposite — every prompt-set entry is a **draggable, ordered message**, and the panel order **literally equals** the order delivered to the API.
 No surprises, no hidden glue.

 It is offline by design (single-user Flask app on `localhost`), uses plain `.md` files for content (Git-friendly, manually editable), and supports any OpenAI-compatible chat endpoint (DeepSeek, Anthropic via proxies, OpenAI, local LLMs, etc.).